New Town

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-New Town has a median taxpayer income of $54,457 and an average income of $67,520 based on postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is higher than the national average, compared to Greater Hobart's median income of $51,272 and average income of $63,777.
-Projecting forward using a Wage Price Index growth rate of 11.94% from financial year 2022 to March 2025, estimated incomes would be approximately $60,959 (median) and $75,582 (average).
-According to the 2021 Census, household, family, and personal incomes in New Town rank modestly, between the 43rd and 49th percentiles.
-The largest income segment comprises 30.9% of residents earning $1,500 - $2,999 weekly (2,014 individuals), which is also the region's largest cohort at 32.2%.
-Housing affordability pressures are severe in New Town, with only 84.5% of income remaining after housing costs, ranking at the 44th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+New Town had a median taxpayer income of $54,457 and an average income of $67,520 according to AreaSearch's postcode level ATO data for the financial year 2022.
+This was higher than the national averages of $51,272 (median) and $63,777 (average), as compared to Greater Hobart.
+By September 2025, estimated median income would be approximately $61,988 and average income $76,858, based on a 13.83% Wage Price Index growth since financial year 2022.
+The 2021 Census showed New Town's incomes ranked modestly, between the 43rd and 49th percentiles for household, family, and personal incomes.
+The largest income segment was 30.9%, with residents earning $1,500 - $2,999 weekly (2,061 individuals).
+Housing affordability pressures were severe, with only 84.5% of income remaining after housing costs, ranking at the 44th percentile.
+New Town's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income